 The Pikes Peak Road Runners American Discovery Trail Marathon supports PPRR and the Trails and Open Space Coalition.
 The scenic course along paved and dirt trails is about as fast and flat as you can find in Colorado.
 All proceeds directly benefit local trails and local non-profits dedicated to trail stewardship and community running events in Colorado Springs.

-The ADT Marathon is recognized as a premier race event by local and out-of-state runners, and is proud to celebrate its 18th year in 2018!
-Join over 1,000 runners competing in the marathon, half marathon, or 10K races.
+The ADT Marathon is recognized as a premier race event by local and out-of-state runners, and is proud to celebrate its 19th year in 2019!
+Join nearly 1,000 runners competing in the marathon, half marathon, or 10K races.
 The marathon will start at Palmer Lake and finish at America the Beautiful Park, reinstating the runners’ favorite, Boston marathon qualified point-to-point course through the United States Air Force Academy.
 The half marathon, 10K, and Kids Races will start and finish at America the Beautiful Park in downtown Colorado Springs.

 Runners will be treated to flat, fast courses, a tech tee, finisher medal, and a fun Labor Day post-race party.
 Plus, the outstanding volunteers and course support you’ve come to expect from Pikes Peak Road Runners.